 - One really shit cinema with bad seating in London Road.

 All the information in the Knowhere Guide has been contributed by users over the years.
 No one person is responsible for it all and not all contributors will agree with all the opinions included.

-Parts of this information have been supplied by: Louisa, tom summerell, Firoze Rao, rick warm, chloe Wallinger, Adrian Cole, Tom Whitlock, Loz, john, John Levett, Adal Ibrar, a dockree, Christine Del-Roy, generic, jonathan wood, alex, Caroline Leigh, Martin Leng-Smith, kat, Samantha, Jon Jones, becky, steve, nigel carter, steve hereford, Jon Hitchcock, Barney Grainger, Rob, Jan, Dave Hill, gary edmed, Cliff Brown, Terry Moxley, soo, ade
+Parts of this information have been supplied by: Louisa, tom summerell, Firoze Rao, rick warm, chloe Wallinger, Adrian Cole, Tom Whitlock, Loz, john, dave warren, John Levett, Adal Ibrar, a dockree, Christine Del-Roy, generic, jonathan wood, alex, Caroline Leigh, Martin Leng-Smith, kat, Samantha, Jon Jones, becky, steve, nigel carter, steve hereford, Jon Hitchcock, Barney Grainger, Rob, Jan, Dave Hill, gary edmed, Cliff Brown, Terry Moxley, soo, ade

 Last updated: 2008-10-14

 - The Best Things

 - Hookup Spots

 - Buskers, Street Entertainers

 - LAN Parties, Tournaments, LAN Game Cafes, WiFi Meets, PSP/DS Meets

 - Sports Clubs and Facilities